AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 You can start for example playing your favorite music after face recognition.

 ## Background
-Background information regarding ESP-Face component from Espressiv can be found [here](https://github.com/espressif/esp-face/).
+Background information regarding the ESP-Face component from Espressiv can be found [here](https://github.com/espressif/esp-face/).

 In general, the face recognition process works like this:
 ![Flow](https://github.com/espressif/esp-face/blob/master/img/face-recognition-system.png)

-To implement the detection/recognition process we have to define some global variables/objects:
+To implement the detection/recognition process, we have to define some global variables/objects:
 ```
 / Face detection/recognition variables
 camera_fb_t *fb;                              // Frame buffer pointer for picture from camera